-In the following cases the decision on the request for changes or prolongation is taken by the monitoring committee:
+In the following cases the decision on the request for changes is taken by the monitoring committee:

-- Request includes major changes in activities, which negatively affect the fulfilment of the target value(s) of the chosen programme output indicators. - Request includes changes to the project objectives. - Request includes changes in partnership of the project. - Request includes adding, cancelling or having major changes in activities outside the programme area. - Request to prolong the project for more than 6 months.

-• Request to change a partner's total budget more than 30 %.
+- Request includes major changes in activities, which negatively affect the fulfilment of the target value(s) of the chosen programme output indicators. - Request includes changes to the project objectives. - Request includes changes in partnership of the project. - Request includes adding, cancelling or having major changes in activities outside the programme area. - Request to change a partner's total budget more than 30 %.
 If the change relates to a budget decrease, the submission of a new co-financing statement is not required.